• Skip to primary navigation

 • More Delicious Recipes You'll Love

-• Print the Recipe
+• Print the Recipe Card

-• Apple Cinnamon Gin Liquor Infusion
+• Apple Cinnamon Infused Gin (Apple Pie Gin)

 One of the fun things about gin is how the mix of botanicals vary from brand to brand.
-When making an infusion using gin, look for one that has less juniper berries, fennel seed, citrus fruits, and other strong flavors coming through.
+When making a liquor infusion using gin, look for one that has less juniper berries, fennel seed, citrus fruits, and other strong flavors coming through.
 Aviation Gin and Beefeater Gin are both more neutral spirits and are good for infusions.

-This quick recipe uses fresh apple and cinnamon sticks - ingredients you can find in any grocery store.
 There’s no added sugar in this recipe, but the natural sweetness from the fresh apples and cinnamon definitely shines through making it taste sweeter than plain gin.
-If you want a little sugar in your cocktail, mix the gin with a little simple syrup when you’re crafting your drink.

 How to Make Apple Cinnamon Infused Gin